What is Metallic bond?

 Remember that the metallic bond is formed between the metal atoms.
 A metallic bond is the sharing of many detached freely floating electrons between many positively charged ions, where the electrons act as a glue giving the object a definite regular structure.

 Examples of Metallic boning from Real Life:

-Aluminum foil and copper wires are the examples of metallic bonding from daily life.
+Aluminium foil and copper wires are examples of metallic bonding from daily life.

 Metallic Bonding Animation in Urdu/ Hindi: